 BMW X7 review - Engines, performance and drive

-BMW has a reputation for making some of the best-driving cars on sale and remarkably this has extended to include its largest, heaviest model.
-The X7 is not a sports car by any means but is a two-tonne SUV that manages to engage its driver and offer up handling characteristics that go some way to disguise its considerable weight.
+BMW has a reputation for making some of the best-driving cars in their respective classes and, remarkably, this extends to include its largest, heaviest model.
+The X7 is not a sports car by any means, but is a two tonne-plus SUV that manages to not embarrass itself when the roads get twisty.

 Overall the X7 is surprisingly good from a driver’s point of view.
-The usual BMW traits of well-weighted steering, a good driving position, big reserves of grip, smooth automatic gearboxes and punchy engines means the big SUV is easily a match for the Land Rover Discovery in this department, all the while feeling more agile on the move.
+The usual BMW traits of well-weighted steering, large reserves of grip, smooth automatic gearboxes and responsive engines means the big SUV is easily better to drive than a Land Rover Discovery.

 In this review